Did you know that the elements are one of the most universal insights in ancient philosophies?

 0 Comments

+In Sanskrit they are known as the pancha-maha-buthas, the great states of existence.
+Each time we ground, flow, transform, or breathe, we are connecting with the earth, water, fire, and air.
 Have you ever felt suspension...hanging or floating, waiting for an action or response?
 Did this instability and movement bring feelings of anxiety or excitement?
 When you approach an obstacle in your life, how do you choose to accept this bump in the path?
 Are you frozen with fear, or joyful with curiosity?
 “Haven't you ever dreamed of a place where there was peace and security, Have you heard of the fountain of youth?

 A fountain is a source or origin of a desirable quality.
 Youth is the quality or state of being young, especially as associated with freshness, energy, resilience, and vitality.
 Is there such a thing as an origin of vitality?
 Most of us associate aging as the opposite of youth, when we become boring, tiresome, or wrinkled.
 Can we reverse, pause, or slow down the aging process?
 "Neither a lofty degree of intelligence nor imagination, nor both together, go to the making of a genius.
 Love, love, love: that is the soul of genius." — Wolfgang Amadeus Mozart So much love at Cafe Gratitude!
 Did you know that deep in the heart of all of us is a source of pure, unconditional love?